 “Okay,” Andrade concluded, “We’ll see you later.
 Bring cash.
 They don’t take credit cards.”

-As Aurora left with Andrade, she smiled over her shoulder.
-“Ate a noite.”
+Aurora said, “Ate a noite.”
+As she left with Andrade, she smiled over her shoulder.

-The surf rolled like thunder, and Michael recalled his appointment with Dr. Bass at Sloan Kettering in New York.
+The surf rolled like thunder.
+Michael recalled his appointment with Dr. Bass at Sloan Kettering in New York.

-Dr. Bass said, “Is there any family we should bring into this discussion?”
+Dr. Bass asked, “Is there any family we should bring into this discussion?”

 Michael said, “There’s just me.”

 Dr. Bass spread a series of x-ray pictures of Michael’s brain over a light box.
 “Michael, the location of your tumor doesn’t give us the option of surgery.
 I think a concentrated dose of radiation will shrink the tumor.”

 Michael’s gut sickened.
 Thoughts ricocheted in his skull.
 Why me?
 I’m too young.
 It’s not fair.
 He dug fingernails into his palms.